lhm30/PIDGINv2/README.md

 6. ```predict_target_fingerprints.py filename_1.csv N_cores tpr_threshold organism```
     This script calculates target probabilities per compound in a transposed (columns are targets), simplified a matrix.
 These can be used as a fingerprint/descriptor for biological space.

+    tp_threshold may be set to "None" to generate raw descriptors rather than fingerprints.

     Organism filter is optional.
 If filtering predictions by organism, this must be as specified in the classes_in_model.txt and enclosed by quotes ("")

     Example of how to run the code: